 I am a qualified counselling psychologist working with adolescents and adults.
-I have a breadth of clinical experience from working with body image issues, eating disorders, Body Dysmorphia, depression, anxiety, low-self-esteem, relationship difficulties and trauma.
+I have a breadth of clinical experience from working with Body dysmorphic disorder, body image issues, eating disorders, depression, anxiety, low-self-esteem, relationship difficulties.
 I have worked in various settings and contexts including the National Health Service (NHS), voluntary sector and private practice.
 I believe we are all fallible human beings who at times might need someone to lean on and support us when life feels overwhelming, challenging, painful and uncertain.
 As a psychologist my work with clients is grounded in empathy, care and compassion.
 I work very relational and collaboratively to create a trustworthy and respectful therapeutic alliance.

 Training, qualifications & experience

 - Doctorate in Counselling Psychology, Regents University, London, 2016 – 2020